What does the School of Philosophy do?

 What days do the courses run?

-Our course Introduction to Practical Philosophy and Mindfulness is held on Tuesdays and Thursdays in Auckland and on a Thursday in Hamilton.
+Our course Introduction to Practical Philosophy and Mindfulness is held on Tuesdays in Auckland and on a Tuesday in Hamilton.
 For details about the next introductory course dates and times please head to our enrol page

 *The same material is taught in each of the sessions during the week so it is possible to vary your attendance between the different sessions.